said017/ethereum-learning-notes/defi-hack-labs-note.md

 We know the formula x \* y = k in a typical AMM. x ( ETH price in this case) = k / y.

 So we take a look at the Uniswap V2 WETH/USDC trading pair contract.
 At this address 0xb4e16d0168e52d35cacd2c6185b44281ec28c9dc.

+At the time of publication we see the following reserve values:

+WETH: 33,906.6145928 USDC: 42,346,768.252804

+Formula: Applying the x \* y = k formula will yield the price for each ETH:

+42,346,768.252804 / 33,906.6145928 = 1248.9235

+(Market prices may differ from the calculated price by a few cents.
+In most cases, this refers to a trading fee or a new transaction that affects the pool.
+This variance can be skimmed with skim()1.)